The Vegetative State: A Fate Worse

 euthanasia originated from the Greek language:

 implies that the act must be initiated by the person

 who wishes to commit suicide.
+However, some people

-some form of support and letting nature take its course.
+form of support and letting nature take its course.

 Stopping medical procedures, medications